 Hedgehogs can make great pets for the right people but are you one of them?

-To answer the above question, you need to learn the basics on what to look for when purchasing a hedgehog and how to take care of it.
+To answer the above question, you need to learn what to look for when purchasing a hedgehog and how to take care of it.

-Here, I’ll go over the main information about what to expect when owning hedgehogs as pets.
+Here, I’ll review the preliminary information about what to expect when owning hedgehogs as pets.

 If you’re still on the fence about whether it is right for you, check out our “Is a Hedgehog Right for You?” article.
-This way, you and your family will be all set for a good experience.
+You and your family will be all set for a good experience.

 Facts When Having Hedgehogs

-“Domesticated hedgehogs are legal to own in most of the United States, but not in ALL states”.
+“Domesticated hedgehogs are legal to own in most of the United States, but not all states.”

 Keeping African Pygmy hedgehogs as pets is legal in most states.
-This is to protect these mammals and the fact that they are considered a exotic and protected species.
+This is to protect these mammals and the fact that they are considered an exotic and protected species.